roytang/blog/content/posts/2007/09/lorwyn-planeswalkers.md

 **

-Unlike every other planeswalker, resolving Ajani&'s &#8220;finishing move&#8221; does not guarantee a win in a Limited game.
-More likely, it&'s going to die to a common like Oblivion Ring.
+Unlike every other planeswalker, resolving Ajani's &#8220;finishing move&#8221; does not guarantee a win in a Limited game.
+More likely, it's going to die to a common like Oblivion Ring.
 However, Ajani is still pretty good in limited, due to that very nice special move: you play her on turn 4 with 2-3 creatures on the board, pump them once, then swing.
 Next turn, play another creature or so, pump, swing.
 Sooner or later, all your guys are bigger than his guys.
-Also, if you&'re dying to some stupid 1/1 evasion guy, just gain 2 life a turn.
+Also, if you're dying to some stupid 1/1 evasion guy, just gain 2 life a turn.
 Constructed application: A finisher and support life gain in Martyr-based decks.
 If you use Sacred Mesa, her special ability even becomes useful!

 **